garciart/network-automation/README.md

 3. Formated the device's flash memory.
 4. Closed the connection.

 Like I stated earlier, this is easy to do for one device, but not for one hundred.
-Let us put these steps into a simple python script:
+Let us put these steps into a simple python script.

+This is a bare-bones script that automates everything we did earlier.
+The heart of the script is the ```child```.
+Once spawned, we will use it to send commands to the device, expecting a certain result:

 ```
 #!/usr/bin/python
-"""Lab 000: Telnet into a device and format the flash memory."""
+"""Lab 000: Telnet into a device and format the flash memory.
+To run this lab:

+* Start GNS3 by executing "gn3_run" in a Terminal window.
+* Select lab000 from the Projects library.
+* Start all devices.
+* Run this script (i.e., "python lab000.py")
+"""
 from __future__ import print_function

 import sys